radicle-unofficial/proposals/LBP.md

   * Distribute tokens by the UNIX epoch timestamp of the initial commits of OSCOIN, the date, the dream starts.

+In the last poll we vote distributing 15161.42475 RAD, 0.027 per RAD, after calcuating it over again, it can not achieve the purpose putting more votes into the hands of individual community members, so it is 151614.2475 RAD now.

 ## Technical Implementation